-- 2) The energy loss of alpha particles in air can easily be measured by changing the pressure of the air which the alpha particle traverses.
-The lower the pressure inside the chamber, the fewer the air molecules that alpha particle will encounter when an alpha particle travels from the source to the detector, therefore, the smaller the energy loss for alpha particles. - 3) Set the source-detector detector to about 4.0 cm.
+- 1) The energy loss of alpha particles in air can easily be measured by changing the pressure of the air which the alpha particle traverses.
+The lower the pressure inside the chamber, the fewer the air molecules that alpha particle will encounter when an alpha particle travels from the source to the detector, therefore, the smaller the energy loss for alpha particles. - 2) Set the source-detector detector to about 4.0 cm.
 Close all leak valves and open the main gate to pump down the vacuum inside the chamber.
-After 5 minutes pumping, the vacuum inside the chamber should be in the range of -744 mm Hg (relative to atm), which is low enough that all alpha particles will reach the detector without measurable energy loss. - 4) Close the main gate to stop the pumping on the chamber.
+After 5 minutes pumping, the vacuum inside the chamber should be in the range of -744 mm Hg (relative to atm), which is low enough that all alpha particles will reach the detector without measurable energy loss.

+- 3) Close the main gate to stop the pumping on the chamber.
 Slowly leak in some air by slowly open the air leak valve.
 Watch the MCA for the energy peak to be about 0.5 MeV below the full energy peak (use the calibration to determine how many channels is equivalent to 0.5 MeV).
 Erase the spectrum and start to accumulate the spectrum for this energy loss for long enough such that the peak channel reaches about 100 counts.
 Stop and save the spectrum.
-Record the pressure in the high vacuum gauge. - 5) Repeat the step 3) for the energy loss values of roughly 1.0 1.5,...
+Record the pressure in the high vacuum gauge. - 4) Repeat the step 3) for the energy losses roughly at 1.0 1.5,...
 4.0 MeV.
-Do not forget to save the spectrum for each energy loss. - 6) Determine the centroid of each energy loss peak and convert them to energies by the calibration curve.
+Do not forget to save the spectrum for each energy loss. - 5) Determine the centroid of each energy loss peak and convert them to energies by the calibration curve.
 Convert the 4.0 cm source-to-detector separation into effective length in air by the equation 3.
-Plot the average energy of the alpha particle vs. the effective air length.
+Plot the energy of alpha particle vs. the effective air length.
 This is an E(x) curve.
-By taking the difference of $\Delta E$ vs. $\Delta x$ , you can also plot the dE/dx curve. - 7) Pump down the vacuum again and repeat the steps 2) to 5) with CO2 gas.
-Plot the dE/dx curve for CO2 and compare it to that for air to verify the electron density dependence as predicted in equation (1).
-In which gas (air or CO2) do the alpha particles lose energy most rapidly (for example, at 1 atm)?
+By taking the difference of ΔE vs. Δx , you can also plot the dE/dx curve. - 6) Pump down the vacuum again and repeat the steps 2) to 5) with CO_2 gas.
+Plot the dE/dx curve for CO_2 and compare it to that for air to verify the electron density dependence as predicted in equation (1).